charliemeyer2000/second-year/personal-finance/notes/readings.md

 Expensive Loans
 * Finance companies - Interest ranges from 8 to 20% and generally lend to ppl who cannot obtain credit from banks/credit unions.
 * Check cashers/finance companies/others make small, short-term high-rate loans called "payday loans" which are extremely expensive.
-    * Suppose you write a personal check for 115 to borrow $100 for 14 days, the lender holds the check until your next payday, when you redem the check by paying $115 in cash.
+    * Suppose you write a personal check for 115 to borrow $100 for 14 days, the lender holds the check until your next payday, when you redeem the check by paying $115 in cash.
 Your cost of this loan is a $15 finance charge that is a 391% APR

 Summary of Major credit Sources: